scdick/SD-CFD/content/authors/admin/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Sonya Dick is a professor of mechanical engineering at South Dakota Mines.
+Her research interests include ...
+She leads the SD-CFD lab, which focuses on the use of computational fluid dynamics applied to compressible flow phenomenea including shockwaves, high-energy-density materials, and hydrodynamic instabilities.
+Her research is relevant to planetary interiors, laboratory astrophysics, and inertial fusion energy, and general compressible flows.